BayoDev/Discord-PlugBot/README.md

 4. [Included utilities](#dev_util)
 5. [Publishing the plugin](#dev_pub)

+**PLUGINS MUST BE DEVELOPED USING NEXTCORD**

-The plugins will be integrated using the official ['load_extension'](https://docs.nextcord.dev/en/stable/ext/commands/extensions.html#primer) function of discord py.
+The plugins will be integrated using the official ['load_extension'](https://docs.nextcord.dev/en/stable/ext/commands/extensions.html#primer) function of nextcord.

 The plugins must be a folder inside the 'plugins' folder and it must contain a file called 'main.py' with a setup function that takes 'bot' as a parameter.
 Check [this](https://docs.nextcord.dev/en/stable/ext/commands/extensions.html#primer) for official docs.